What you are about to read is pretty graphic.

 This is you.
 Your name is Andy Dufresne.

 You’re making this unhappy face because you just realized something truly awful: your are destined to spend the rest of your life stuck inside a prison for a crime you did not commit.

 This is Shawshank.
 It’s a prison, and it’s where you live right now.

 The operative theory behind prisons is denial of choice.
-You can’t eat what you want.
-You can’t sleep when you want.
+You can’t eat what you want nor sleep when you want.
 You can’t travel where you like.
-You can’t capriciously pursue whatever ideas and activities interest you.
+And you can’t capriciously pursue whatever ideas and activities interest you.
 And you cannot leave—even if you really, really want to.

 This is what makes prison such a severe punishment.
 Our lives are defined by our choices.
 When you deprive someone of choices, you force them to waste their limited time on this earth doing shit they don’t want to do.
 All the minutes passed inside of prison will be less meaningful than those spent at liberty.
 Prison sucks out your total lifetime happiness by stripping away years worth of opportunities to pursue whatever it is that makes life worth living for you.

 If steak is your favorite meal, why didn’t you eat it for dinner last night?
 And if you’re tired, why didn’t you turn your alarm off this morning and go back to sleep?
 If you’ve always wanted to scale the heights of Machu Picchu, why don’t you book your flight to Peru right now?
 And if you realized you want to become a doctor, why haven’t you enrolled in medical school?